Molajo/Fieldhandler/README.md

 [![Build Status](https://travis-ci.org/Molajo/FieldHandler.png?branch=master)](https://travis-ci.org/Molajo/FieldHandler)

 Validates and filters input.
 Escapes and formats output.

-Supports standard data type and PHP filters and validation, verification to value lists, callbacks, regex checking and more.
+Supports standard data type and PHP-specific filters and validation, value lists verification, callbacks, regex checking, and more.
-  When used with rendering process can be used to ensure data to escaped for security and format output, as needed.
+ Use with rendering process to ensure proper escaping of output data and for special formatting needs.

 ## System Requirements ##